timothypratley/power-turtle/resources/public/conj2017-slides.md

 @ Timothy

-Here is some feedback I received about the existing lessons:
+Here is some feedback I received about the first lesson:

 > “It was quite astounding how Noah went off on his own tangent to draw his own patterns about half way through the lesson!”

 * This is exactly what I had hoped for.
 * Lessons are guides, but you can really do whatever you want.
 * The emphasis is on self discovery.
-* See if you can figure out how to do X.
+* Good lessons challenge us to figure out how to do something interesting
+  - with a small set of appropriate tools to do so

 ---
 background-image: url(../../../img/korean.jpg)